A theoretical view of the T-web statistical description of the cosmic web: Discussion and conclusion

 Another possible extension of this work could be to perform a multi-scale analysis in order to study the properties of halos depending on their environment.
-The T-web description developed here would provide the constrained environment (as often used in simulations) while the fields on a smaller scale would characterize the halo.
-However, let us note that the T-web classification is a rather rough description of the cosmic web and more sophisticated frameworks have already been developed in the literature.
-Interestingly though, most analyses studying environmental effects have shown that the precise definition of the environment has typically (and maybe surprisingly) little effect on the result \citep{Libeskind_2017} which hence gives extra interest in the development of theoretical predictions for even rudimentary cosmic web estimators like the one we described here.
-In essence, the physical effects at play in this context are mostly tidal effects that are naturally captured in the T-web description \citep{2021MNRAS.504.1694R}.
+The T-web description developed here would provide the constrained environment (as often used in simulations) while the fields on a smaller scale would characterise the halo.
+However, let us note that the T-web classification is a rather rough description of the cosmic web (being sensitive not only to the mass distribution but also its larger-scale environment) and more sophisticated frameworks have already been developed in the literature.
+Interestingly though, most analyses studying environmental effects have shown that the precise definition of the environment has typically (and maybe surprisingly) little effect on the result \citep{Libeskind_2017} which is additional motivation for the development of theoretical predictions for even rudimentary cosmic web estimators such as that described here.
+In essence, the physical effects at play in this context are mostly tidal effects, which are naturally captured in the T-web description \citep{2021MNRAS.504.1694R}.

 \begin{appendix}